-The FRSA National Conference is one of the largest annual gatherings of practitioners, academics and policy makers working to support children, families and communities.
+The FRSA National Conference is heralded as a highlight event for the Family and Relationship Services network and is one of the largest annual gatherings of practitioners, academics and policy makers working to support children, families and communities.
 This ‘not to be missed’ event will feature a number of highly acclaimed keynote presenters, as well as Federal Ministers and sector leaders with a focus on delivering the most effective services to children, families and young people.

-We welcome abstracts that touch on how we do and can continue to pave the way to achieve better outcomes for Australian children, families and communities, including in regards to how we can better use technology, be more innovative, build our workforce capacity, and measure and increase our service delivery success.
+We welcome abstracts that touch on how Together we can: Connect, Innovate, Transform to achieve better outcomes for Australian children, families and communities, including in regards to how we can better use technology, be more innovative, build our workforce capacity, and measure and increase our service delivery success.
 Together, we will also explore new collaborative ways practitioners, policy-makers and researchers can work together, including in taking a more coordinated prevention and early intervention public health approach.

 In preparing and making your submission, you are asked to select and position your abstract within one of the six following streams (identified stages in the family lifecourse):

 Topics covering the period from preconception to birth, the birth of a child, child health and wellbeing and impact on family relations and transitions into parenting.

 - Key transition points in the schooling years

 Topics can include school readiness, transitions into and across primary and secondary schools/school years, young people with significant caring responsibilities and transitioning out of school into training, tertiary education or employment.

 Topics can include relationship formation, relationship and marriage education and counselling and developing and maintaining respectful and safe relationships.